-Middle-speed mode automatic switch set bit
+■Notes on middle-speed mode automatic switch set bit

-By setting the middle-speed mode automatic switch set bit to "1" while operating in the low-speed mode, XIN oscillation automatically starts and the mode is automatically switched to the middle-speed mode when defecting a rising/falling edge of the SCL or SDA pin.
-The middle-speed automatic switch wait time set bit can select the switch timing from the low-speed to the middle-speed mode; either 4.5 to 5.5 machine cycles or 6.5 to 7.5 machine cycles in the low-speed mode.
-Select it according to oscillation start characteristics of used XIN oscillator.
+When the middle-speed mode automatic switch set bit is set to "1" while operating in the low-speed mode, by detecting the rising/falling edge of the SCL or SDA pin, XIN oscillation automatically starts and the mode is automatically switched to the middle-speed mode.
+The timing which changes from the low-speed mode to the middle-speed mode can be set as 4.5 to 5.5 cycle, or 6.5 to 7.5 cycle in the low-speed mode by the middle-speed mode automatic switch waiting time set bit.
+Select according to the oscillation start characteristic of the XIN oscillator to be used.